11 Best Places to See Elephants in Africa (in the wild)

 9. Namibia - Etosha National Park

-Etosha is one of Southern Africa's leading safaris destinations offering exceptional wildlife viewing.
+Etosha is one of southern Africa's leading safari destinations offering exceptional wildlife viewing.
 There are plenty of budget-friendly Etosha Safaris for families, solo travellers, small groups and more.

 Getting to Etosha Park